NonlinearOscillations/HarmonicBalance.jl/docs/src/tutorials/linear_response.md

 eigvalues= eigenvalues(result, 1)
 ```

-Using the [PlotsExt.jl](@ref plotting) extention, one can quicly compute and plot the eigenvalues as follows
+Using the [PlotsExt.jl](@ref plotting) extention, one can quickly compute and plot the eigenvalues as follows

 ```@example linresp
 plot(